Documentation Index

 Understand runs, spans, threads, and how they relate.

-Tracing guides
+Tracing overview

 Query traces from your IDE